AMartins87/genius-trivia-quiz/README.md

 - ### **QUIZ PAGE - CORRECT/INCORRECT OPTION**
     - When an answer is selected, the background of the buttons will turn light green/light red according to being correct/incorrect.
-    - User can see which answer he selected as the font will change to italic and border will increase to 5px.
+    - User can see which answer he selected as the font will change to italic and the border will increase to 5px.
     - Next Question button will appear and again it will turn dark blue with text to bold white when you hover over it.

 ![Quiz game page with correct/incorrect answer](assets/wireframes/wireframe_game_correct_incorrect.JPG)